oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * uses a program-specific HTTP User Agent, e.g. consisting of the name and version of the program.

 > A tool MAY implement an option to store CSAF documents that fail any of the steps in section [sec](#retrieving-csaf-documents).

+### Conformance Clause 24: CSAF withdrawer

+A program satisfies the "CSAF withdrawer" conformance profile if the program:

+* satisfies the "CSAF post-processor" conformance profile.
+* keeps the original `/document/tracking/id`.
+* adds a new item to the revision history stating the revision metadata of the withdrawal.
+* adds the reasoning for withdrawal as specified in section [sec](#profile-7-withdrawn).
+* removes the `/product_tree`.
+* removes the `/vulnerabilities`.

+> A tool MAY implement an option to additionally remove any element that would hinder the production of a valid CSAF.

 -------